voxel51/fiftyone/docs/source/user_guide/draw_labels.rst

 .. default-role:: code

-FiftyOne provides native support for rendering annotated versions of samples with |Label| fields overlaid on the source data (e.g., images).
+FiftyOne provides native support for rendering annotated versions of samples with :ref:`label fields <using-labels>` overlaid on the source media.

 Basic recipe
 ------------

 The interface for drawing labels on samples in conveniently exposed via the Python library and the CLI.
-You can easily annotate one or more |Label| fields on entire datasets or arbitrary subsets of your datasets that you have identified by constructing a |DatasetView|.
+You can easily annotate one or more :ref:`label fields <using-labels>` on entire datasets or arbitrary subsets of your datasets that you have identified by constructing a |DatasetView|.

 .. tabs::